timdaoust/timdaoust.github.io/README.md

 ## Generated Webiste

 This website is just my personal site that hosts my art work.
 Thanks very much for taking an interest in the code!
+These notes are primarily for myself in the future, but in the unlikely event that someone else reads this you can reach me at tim.daoust@gmail.com

 The website itself is built of 3 components